The Australian Government has announced details of the No Fault COVID-19 Indemnity Scheme.

 How we can help

-If you have experienced an injury or loss because of an adverse reaction to a COVID-19 vaccination, it is important to get in touch with a personal injury specialist quickly who can help you to decide the best course of action.
+If you have experienced an injury or loss because of an adverse reaction to a COVID-19 vaccination, it is important to get in touch with a personal injury lawyer quickly who can help you to decide the best course of action.

 For damages claims, we act on a no-win, no-fee basis for these cases.
 So, you don’t pay us until the end of the case, when you get your money.